amiehannah/hostile-aliens-game/README.md

 ## Technologies & Features:

 - JavaScript
+- OOP approach
 - Unit Tested using Jest
 - HTML5
 - CSS
 - Mobile first / responsive design
+- Git Version Control

 ## Unit Testing: <br/>

 I used Jest to test the alien class, extracting it into a separate js file, to check that the properties and methods on the class are working correctly.

+## Further Developments:

+- To add in a game introduction, informing user of how to play.
+- Refactor code to ensure the functions are more 'pure'.

 ## Contact